SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Then, for each type of feedback I solicited, I'll try to cover:

 * The types of potential help that resonated with respondents
-* Qualitative feedback for that type of support -- quotes and my observations
+* Qualitative feedback for that type of support -- quotes (with minor readability adjustments) and my observations
 * An embedded [impact map](https://www.impactmapping.org/) for how we might want to improve this aspect for maintainers

 Along the way, I'll try to break down how I obtain numbers the first time I use them.
 If you've got questions, leave a comment and I'll clarify.
 And if an issue is uncovered with my methods, I'll be happy to update or add to the results to ensure they're as accurate as possible; I've never claimed to be a statistician.